oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/ingestion-flow-setup/ingestion.md

 1. From Navigation Menu ![navigation-menu](images/navigation-menu.png) > **Observability & Management** > **Logging Analytics** > **Log Explorer**.

-2. By default, the Log Explorer will show the Pie-Chart Visualization of all the various logs that are being received from the OKE cluster
+2. By default, the Log Explorer will show the Pie-Chart Visualization of all the various logs that are being collected from the OKE cluster

    The Linux System logs, Kubernetes System and Objects logs are collected and processed using a set of predefined Logging Analytics Log Sources.